UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn3/exercises/_index.md

    ```

 1. Return to `App.jsx` and call the completed `MyProjects` component below `HobbyIntroduction`.
 Run the application to see your new gallery!
 Hit the *Next* button to see state in action!

-## Submitting Your Work

-Commit and push your work to GitHub and submit the link to your repository on the assignment page in Canvas.